GFDYHML/PersonalwebYu/content/en/home/experience.md

   Responsibilities include:

   * Developing new projects, supporting existing projects and managing Voice Of Customers in all dimensions:
-  * Quality: Using core tools to solve existing problems and identify potential risks and prevent regeneration.(APQP 8D)
+  * Quality: Using core tools to solve existing problems and identify potential risks and prevent regeneration.(APQP FEMA 8D)
   * Cost: Quotation negotiation.
   * Delivery: Ensuring stable delivery of products by managing of suppliers and logistics service providers.
-(DDP)
+(SupplyOn DDP)
   * Service: Driving Sunny team to timely adapt to customer needs and maintaining customer relationships.
+(VOC)
   * Technology: Presenting technical reports and hosting project meetings.
   * Standard: ISO16232 VDA19
   """